Gothic vs. Modern Dark Academia: Finding Calm in the Shadows

 | Mood | Rebellion through drama | Reflection through intellect |

-Whether you wear your darkness or study it, both aesthetics prove something simple yet timeless: the shadow isn’t something to escape—it’s something to design around.
+Whether you wear your darkness or study it, both aesthetics prove the same thing: shadow is not something to escape.
+It is something to compose carefully.

 Leave a comment